Maintain Good Health and Wellbeing During COVID-19

 Leading a sedentary lifestyle, without physical activities can harm our well-being.
 Even if it appears tempting to skip your workout during the most challenging phase of your life, you must never let the feeling get the better of you.

 Staying fit should be your foremost goal during COVID-19 because it will enhance body immunity and significantly lower the chances of contracting the infection.

 Take care of your body

 Fitness begins by taking good care of your body for which you must do everything that prevents you from falling sick.

-Therefore, the better you are in maintaining mental poise, the better you will feel and enjoy better physical health that will keep your cheerful and happy and make you confident in overcoming the difficult times.
+Therefore, the better you are at maintaining mental poise, the better you will feel and enjoy better physical health that will keep your cheerful and happy and make you confident in overcoming difficult times.
 Have a balanced and nutritious diet along with plenty of fluids to keep the body hydrated.